 Interleukin-2 (IL-2) helps immune cells grow and divide more quickly.
 A lab-made version of IL-2 is used for advanced forms of kidney cancer and melanoma.

 Interferon alpha (INF-alfa) makes certain immune cells better able to attack cancer cells.
-It is rarely used to treat:
+However, it is now rarely used to treat cancers as it has been replaced by targeted therapies.

 Vaccine-Based Immunotherapy